Bedroom lighting ideas – 18 unique and stylish ways to light your sleep space

 Illuminate your room in the same way as this white bedroom, with plenty of natural light.
 Window dressings like heavy curtains can be very light draining.

-Fit a voile or muslin drape to enjoy a beautifully diffused light streaming into your room, while still offering some privacy.
+Fit a voile or muslin drape instead to enjoy a beautifully diffused light streaming into your room, while still offering some privacy.

-15. Incorporate lights into your joinery
+11. Incorporate lights into your joinery

-‘Under-cupboard lights fitted into shelving will illuminate objects, or LED contour stripes under bedside tables create a funky, floating effect,’ explains Sally Storey.
+‘Under-cupboard lights fitted into shelving will illuminate objects, or LED contour stripes under bedside tables create a funky, floating effect,’ explains Sally Storey from John Cullen Lighting.
+'And don’t forget a floor washer near the entrance to the bathroom to act as a night light.’

 (Image credit: Future / Richard Powers)